Distance Learning Program

 Advising Note: Advising is a two-way process.
 Before your advising appointment, all DL students are expected to conduct your own research to decide what courses you would like to take.
 DL students who have attended other universities may have had a different advising experience and we hope to easily transition you to this new advising model.

-Fall Advising for Spring 2024 Registration
+Spring Advising for Summer/Fall 2024 Registration

 Please see our FAQ below for questions.